SALOMON CXC JUNIOR CUP

 Remember to update your membership before the first competition to ensure a smooth process.
 If you are new to CXC Cup racing and have questions regarding your membership, please contact CXC member services for assistance.

-GENERAL PARTICIPATION TIPS
+GENERAL CXC CUP PARTICIPATION TIPS

 Regardless of whether you are a new participant or a returning CXC Cup racer, here are some tips to help you feel comfortable with the process.